itoroukpe/TheCareComfort/Presentation.md

 ---

-## Slide 11: Why Choose CareComfort?
+## Slide 11: Why Choose The CareComfort?

 **Unmatched Value, Designed for Healthcare**